apache/mynewt-site/docs/os/core_os/event_queue/event_queue.md

 A common way of using event queues is to have a task loop while calling `os_eventq_get()`, waiting for work to do.
 Other tasks (or interrupts) then call `os_eventq_put()` to wake it up.
-Once event has been queued task waiting on that queue is woken up, and will get a pointer to queued event structure.
-Processing task would then act according to event type.
-This method of event handling requires that the task handler itself would dispatch the events based on the event's type.

-Mynewt has moved the event dispatching logic out of the task handler and instead the logic is built in to each event via a callback function pointer.
-The task handler no longer needs to dispatch events based on their types but instead can simply pull events off the queue and call it's callback handler.
+Once an event has been queued, the task waiting on that queue is woken up.
+The event dispatching logic is built into each event via a callback function pointer.
+The task handler can simply pull events off the queue and call its callback handler.
+The processing task would then act according to the event type.

 When `os_event` is queued, it should not be freed until processing task is done with it.